EelcoHoogendoorn/pycomplex/README.md

 Applications
 ------------
 This library provides useful functionality in a wide range of computational and graphical modelling contexts
-- Computational modelling, such as fluid dynamics and electromagnetics
+- Computational modelling, such as fluid dynamics, electromagnetics or elasticity
 - Surface modelling, subdivision curves, and other geometric manipulations

 The examples folder contains a comprehensive set of brief but illustrative use cases.